 5. Meal Planning as You Change Your Diet

 If you track your budget for a month, you might be surprised just how much you spend on fast food and take out.
 Although restaurant food is convenient and delicious, it is not always beneficial for your diet or your budget.
 You can choose healthy recipes to cook each week.
 Then plan your make a more specific grocery list based on your meal planning.
 Try making healthier versions of your family’s favorite dishes.
 Taking time to think about what you eat will help you build better habits, making it easier to adjust while changing your diet.

 The Bottom Line

 When you eat healthily, you will experience more healthy days.
 You will feel good and more energetic.
-It also means less sick days at work and fewer visits to a doctor outside of an annual checkup.
+It also means fewer sick days at work and fewer visits to a doctor outside of an annual checkup.
 Your insurance premiums, in theory, will drop because you are healthier.
-You won’t spend as much on medicines and out of pocket costs for hospital visits.
+You won’t spend as much on medicines and out-of-pocket costs for hospital visits.
 It all turns into extra savings that go right back into your wallet.